Introduction to probabilistic concurrent systems: Preliminaries

-\paragraph*{Normal sequences.
-Normal form and generalized normal form of traces.} Cartier and Foata have introduced in \cite{cartier69} a normal form for traces (see \cite{epstein92} for a general notion of normal form in a quotient monoid).
-When seeing a trace monoid as a particular case of Artin-Tits monoid, this normal form coincides with the Garside normal form of the monoid (see~\cite{dehornoy15}).
-Here, we describe the normal form of traces and recall its properties.
+Two traces $x$ and $y$ have a least upper bound (\lub) in $(\M,\leq)$, denoted by $x\vee y$ if it exists, if and only if they have a common upper bound. \paragraph*{Normal sequences.
+Normal form and generalized normal form of traces.} Cartier and Foata have introduced in \cite{cartier69} a normal form for traces\footnote{See \cite{epstein92} for a general notion of normal form in a quotient monoid.
+See~\cite{dehornoy15} for the description of a normal form for a class of presented monoids including trace monoids.}, which we describe now.

 Let $\M=\M(\Sigma,I)$ be a trace monoid with associated dependence relation~$D$.
 A pair $(x,y)\in\C\times \C$ is a \emph{normal pair}, which we denote by $x\to y$, if: